opentecture/mindmapping/graphql-3d/README.md

 You want to

-* Acquire, query and remix multiple remote static data sets on the web and interact with the data in realtime 3D
+* Acquire, query and remix multiple remote static data sets on the web and interact with the data in real-time 3D
+* Data sets may be text, images and 3D.
+3D data may be any web-based format
 * 'Tween' the data into various before and after positions
 	* Example: products by vendor to products by category
 * View associated text data and be able to click on any available links in that data
 * Add, edit and save overrides and/or additional data alongside the given data
 * Refresh remote data with a page reload.
 Data is always based on latest revision of remote page
-* 'Polluted' source data is handled and fixed on the fly Polluted data may include fields with varying numbers of links, fields with varying HTML tag inclusions
+* 'Polluted' source data is handled and 'fixed' on the fly Polluted data may include fields with varying numbers of links, fields with varying HTML tag inclusions
+* Works on computer, tablet or mobile.
+Supports VR output
+* Highlights differences between between versions

 Application of these techniques might be useful to the following applications